, Catholic University of Leuven

 Sign up for a new MOOC on digital transition strategies for cultural heritage institutions

-The inDICEs project is delighted to announce a new Massive Open Online Course (MOOC) which aims to support cultural heritage professionals at all stages of their careers to develop digital strategies.
+The inDICEs project is delighted to announce a reopening of the enrolments for a Massive Open Online Course (MOOC) which aims to support cultural heritage professionals at all stages of their careers to develop digital strategies.
 The MOOC is free to join and open to all - sign up today!

 New questions for the cultural heritage sector